dereklai1/mase/coursework/practical2_ddl20.md

 ### 3. Implement the brute-force search as an additional search method within the system, this would be a new search strategy in MASE.

+Brute force search has been implemented [here](../machop/chop/actions/search/strategies/brute_force.py).

 ### 4. Compare the brute-force search with the TPE based search, in terms of sample efficiency.
 Comment on the performance difference between the two search methods.

+The performance of the brute-force search will be better than the TPE based search as it is able to fully explore the discrete parameter space you give it and arrive at a global maxima for your score.
+On the contrary, the TPE based search can only probabilistically conduct local searches and arrive at a local maxima which may not be the global one.

+However, the brute-force approach comes at a cost as the number of search iterations will increase exponentially with the number of parameters you are searching through.
+This means it becomes computationally unfeasable to search through a space for larger models with many layers unless you drastically reduce the number of parameters.